fkinoshita/fkinoshita.github.io/content/_index.md

 Welcome to my website!
 I'm Felipe Kinoshita, a software developer contributing to open-source software, mostly on the GNOME community.

-This website is a collection of things I'm excited about and things I might need in the future, [writings](/articles) on topics such as mathematics and computer science, and my [personal projects](/projects).
+This website is a collection of things I'm excited about and things I might need in the future, [writings](/articles) on topics such as mathematics and computer science.

 See what I'm doing [now](/now).